FreddyFunk/libbmpread/README.md

 ==========

-libbmpread is a tiny, fast bitmap (.bmp) image file loader, written from scratch in portable ANSI C, with no dependencies.
+libbmpread is a tiny, fast bitmap (.bmp) image file loader, written from scratch in portable C (see below), with no dependencies.
 Its default behavior is compatible with OpenGL texture functions, making it ideal for use in simple games.
 It handles uncompressed monochrome, 16- and 256-color, and 24-bit bitmap files of any size (no RLE support yet).